TheOSDevLab/Bare-Metal-Assembly/CONTRIBUTING.md

 # Contributing Guidelines

+> **Random Quote:** A man without self-control is like a city broken into and left without walls.

-Thanks for your interest in this project!
+Thank you for your interest in this project.

-This is a **personal Assembly for OS development notes repo**, built as I learn.
-I want to keep the content consistent with my own learning path and writing style.
-That means:

-## What You Can Do
+This repository serves as a personal collection of notes and examples on Assembly programming for operating system development, created as part of an ongoing learning journey.
+To maintain consistency in structure, tone, and progression, contributions are limited in scope.

+---

+## Acceptable Contributions

-- **Report mistakes**: Typos, broken links, incorrect explanations, factual errors, all are fair game.
-Please open an issue or PR with the fix or report.
++ **Report errors:** This includes typographical mistakes, broken links, factual inaccuracies, or unclear explanations.
+Please feel free to open an issue or submit a pull request with the correction.
-- **Make suggestions**: If there's a topic you'd like me to cover in the future, feel free to open an issue and suggest it.
++ **Make suggestions:** If you would like to recommend a topic for future inclusion, you are encouraged to open an issue with your suggestion.

-## What You Can't Do

-- Please **do not add new notes**, sections, or files yourself.
-I will only include topics I’ve already learned and documented myself.
+---

+## Restricted Contributions

++ **Adding new notes, sections, or files:** Only content that reflects subjects I have personally studied and documented will be included.
-- No unsolicited PRs that introduce new content; they'll be closed.
++ **Submitting unsolicited pull requests** that introduce new instructional material.
+Such contributions will be closed without review.

-## Why This Restriction?
+---

+## Final Remarks

-I want this to reflect my personal journey in learning OS development, written in my voice and pace.
-Think of this as my living notebook, just one that I'm sharing publicly.
+This repository is intended to reflect my personal progress in learning OS development, written in my own words, at my own pace.
+It serves as a public-facing learning log, and maintaining its integrity requires limiting external contributions to feedback and suggestions.

-Thanks for understanding!
+Thank you for your understanding and support.